Getting Started

 Installing

-To install the Beamable CLI, run the following commands in a shell.
+To install the Beamable CLI, run the following command in a shell.

 dotnet tool install --global Beamable.Tools